GerritCodeReview/k8s-gerrit/Documentation/operator.md

 can however also be applied separately.
 Note, that the Gerrit operator will then not create any storage resources or setup any network resources in addition to the service.

+### GerritNetwork

+The GerritNetwork CustomResource deploys network components depending on the configured ingress provider to enable ingress traffic to GerritCluster components.

+The GerritNetwork CustomResource is not meant to be installed manually, but will be created by the Gerrit Operator based on the GerritCluster CustomResource.

 ## Configuration of Gerrit